vuestorefront/vue-storefront/packages/checkout-com/README.md

 Unfortunately, Checkout.com is not sharing any component for Saved Cards.
 After using `loadStoredPaymentInstruments` you can access an array of them via `storedPaymentInstruments`.
 Show them to user in a way you want.
 To choose certain Stored Instrument call `setPaymentInstrument(item.id)` where `item` is single element of `storePaymentInstruments` array.

+`setPaymentInstrument` will set transaction token in your localStorage for a moment to make it work even after the refresh.
+Then it will set `selectedPaymentMethod` to `CkoPaymentType.SAVED_CARD`.

 6. When `submitDisabled` changes to false - it means provided Card's data is proper and you could allow your user go forward.
 Card's token will be stored in localStorage for a moment.
 7. Call `submitCardForm` function on card form submit (only for Credit Card method - not necessary for Stored Payment Method).
 It requires mounted `Frames` instance as it uses `Frames.submitCard()` under the hood.
 8. Then you need to make Payment